 ‘Explosive’ Princess Diana tapes aired on TV

-As the 20th anniversary of Princess Diana’s death nears, Channel 4 has broadcast intimate conversations about her marriage and childhood.
+As the 20th anniversary of Princess Diana’s death nears, Channel 4 has broadcast personal conversations about her marriage and childhood.
 Should her private words have been made public?

-This frank story was told by Diana to her voice coach, Peter Settelen.
-He had gone to her home at Kensington Palace in 1992 and 1993, to help her find a new voice after her marriage to Charles had finally fallen apart.
-There, the pair recorded hours of interviews about her personal life.
+Diana told this frank story to her voice coach, Peter Settelen, in 1992.
+He was helping her to find a new voice after she and Charles had separated.
+They recorded hours of interviews about her personal life.

 But not everyone is happy about the documentary.
-Her brother, Charles Spencer, demanded that it be dropped.
-Her friend, Rosa Monckton, told The Guardian that it is “a betrayal of her privacy and of the family’s privacy”.
-Her former private secretary, Dickie Arbiter, called the tapes “exploitative”.
+Her brother demanded that it be dropped.
+Her friend told The Guardian that it is “a betrayal of her privacy and of the family’s privacy”.
+And her former private secretary called the tapes “exploitative”.

 Queen of hearts

 They are right, say some.
 There has been a ghoulish fascination with Diana ever since she and Charles were first married.
-Many even blamed the press for her death; her car was trying to outrun paparazzi when it crashed.
-Now the media has hurt her again by revealing private conversations about the most intimate moments of her life.
+Now the media has hurt her again by revealing private conversations about the most personal moments of her life.
 When will she be allowed to rest in peace?

 This is different, say others.
-She was not hounded for this interview — she gave it willingly, and she seemed to enjoy it.
-For once, she was telling her life story in her own way, without worrying about tabloid spin or keeping up appearances.
-All she wanted, says her former protection officer Ken Wharfe, was to be heard.
-This gives her that chance.
+These interviews gave her the opportunity to tell her life story in her own way, without worrying about tabloid spin or keeping up appearances for one of the first times.
+All she wanted, says her former protection officer, was to be heard.
+This programme gives her that chance.
 “She would love it.”